 For our FULL TIME 35 HOUR WEEK program, 1650 scheduled hours equals 236 day, or 47 weeks.
-THE TEMPLE is closed for short Winter and Spring Breaks, all major holidays, staff trainings, and an additional five miscellaneous days to cover things like SNOW DAYS.
+THE TEMPLE Annapolis is closed for short Winter and Spring Breaks, all major holidays, staff trainings, and an additional five miscellaneous days to cover things like SNOW DAYS.
 This gives the Future Professionals an additional THIRTY ONE (31) DAYS (or 6 weeks at five days a week) to complete their hours.
-Add this to Completion of Program by the Contracted End Time the SCHEDULED HOURS (which would equal the CALENDER HOURS if the school never closed) and the Future Professional will have a total of 53 weeks to finish.
+Add this to

+Completion of Program by the Contracted End Time the SCHEDULED HOURS (which would equal the CALENDER HOURS if the school never closed) and the Future Professional will have a total of 53 weeks to finish.

 Therefore, a Future Professional has a MAXIMUM of a little over TWELVE MONTHS months to finish the 35 HOUR DAY program here at THE TEMPLE.
 The 20 HOUR DAY and 20 HOUR NIGHT programs will, of course, take longer as noted below.
-However, please note that the 20 HOUR NIGHT program is not impacted by Staff Training.
-THE TEMPLE Team trains during the day, so our school remains open for the night program on staff training days.
+However, please note that the 20 HOUR NIGHT program is closed when staff training takes place.
+THE TEMPLE Annapolis Team trains during the day, so our school remains open for the night program on staff training days.